gabrielcbs/MyAppointments/README.md

 - MyAppointments.iOS: The app project, which has been developed using the Storyboard approach.
 - MyAppointments.Localization: A project to implement future globalization aspects such as specific language and/or currency.

-Missed Implementations so far (11 Dec 2016):
+Missed Implementations so far (13 Dec 2016):
 - Database persistence;
-- Map in the host details;
 - Localization;